Stream Streaming

 Property type Description

-init_by 'manual'|'conditional'|'always' (Optional, default: 'always') How to initiate a playback ('manual': manually–not going to be played unless indicated, 'conditional': when a set condition is met, 'always': always before playing the new data points).
+init_by 'manual'|'conditional'|'always' (Optional) How to initiate a playback ('manual': manually–not going to be played unless indicated, 'conditional': when a set condition is met, 'always': always before playing the new data points).
+If not provided, no playback will be available.

 condition ExprString (Optional) A condition statement for when to play historical data points (see transform-filter for how to write a condition).

-limit number|datetime (Optional, default: 5) The number of historical items to play at a time.
+limit number|datetime (Optional, default: 3) The number of historical items to play at a time.
 If the unit is 'time' then it has to be date-time format.

 unit 'datum'|'instance'|'time' (Optional, default: 'instance') The unit of playback limit ('datum': individual data points regardless of when they were received; 'instance': data sets received together, 'time': up to a certain time that data have been received).
 They will be queried as instances.

-speed number (Optional, default: 2) Speed factor for playback.
+speed number (Optional, default: 1.5) Speed factor for playback.
 The higher, the faster.

 notify property